The

 snorkelling.

-At the Similans they are most common at Island no. 9.
-At Surin Islands they can
+At the Similans they were most common at Island no. 9.
+At Surin Islands they could

 be found everywhere, but especially around Koh Pachumba.

-Phi Phi Islands still have a healthy population of
+Phi Phi Islands has a healthy population of

 Blacktips, although